ThiagoPereiraUFV/Image-Editor/README.md

-# Image-Editor
+## Image Editor v1.0 by Thiago Marinho Pereira

-Program in C++ that can make little edits to a picture
+*Program in C++ to customize the visual of a picture*

-Compile it using the following command:
+__Execute the following command to compile the code and run the game on your Linux Terminal:__

-g++ imageEditor.cpp --std=c++11 -O3
+>  make